 You are using a cell phone while driving is dangerous and can be a distraction.
 It is recommended to avoid using your cell phone while driving or to pull over to a safe place if you need to use it.
 Using a cell phone, even hands-free, can take your attention away from the road and increase the risk of an accident.

 Always be on the lookout for pedestrians while driving in a metropolitan area.
 This is because many pedestrians have the freedom to cross at any time.
-Whenever you are approaching an intersection or a stop sign or light, always keep a sharp eye out for pedestrians.
+Whenever you are approaching an intersection, stop sign, or light, always watch for pedestrians.
 If you care about the safety of others, you should always double-check the area around the intersection or turn before going.

 Stay alert and keep the mind engaged in defensive driving

-When you’re behind the wheel, one of the most important things you can do is stay alert and keep your mind engaged.
-To do this, it’s essential to read up on defensive driving and practice these techniques safely.
+When you’re behind the wheel, one of the most important things you can do is stay alert and engage your mind.
+To do this, reading up on defensive driving and practicing these techniques safely is essential.
 If something unexpected happens, your life and the lives of others could depend on the decisions you make at that moment.

-Truck drivers face unique defensive driving challenges due to their size and difficulty reliably predicting what other vehicles will do.
+Truck drivers face unique defensive challenges due to their size and difficulty reliably predicting what other vehicles will do.
 Truck drivers can significantly improve their safety on the road by following the tips outlined in this article.
 These include being aware of blind spots, avoiding distractions, adjusting speed when necessary, and anticipating unpredictable events.
-Defensive driving is an essential skill for any commercial driver.
-Ensure you know how to do it correctly!
+This driving is an essential skill for any commercial driver.
+Ensure you know how to do it correctly.

 About Booker Transportation